Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue]()
   \
-  Have to get a clean room before and see how if it works but updash into the pink block and fast fall into the bubble.
+  Have to get a clean room before and see how and if it even works for your strat but it definitely works with the common high level strat.
+Updash into the pink block and fast fall into the bubble.
 Then fast bubble everything and downright at the edge of the blue block.
  </details>

   <details>